Christopher Oluwole Rotimi

 Christopher Oluwole Rotimi (born 20 February 1935) is a retired Nigerian Army brigadier general, diplomat and politician, he served during the Nigerian Civil War, and was the Governor of Western State while Nigeria was under military rule from 1971 to 1975.
 Oluwole Rotimi became the Nigerian Ambassador to the United States in 2007.

 Early life

-Oluwole Rotimi was born February 20, 1935, in Abeokuta, Nigeria to a Yoruban family.
+Oluwole Rotimi was born 20 February 1935, in Abeokuta, Nigeria to a Yoruba family.
 He attended Agooko Methodist School, Lisabi school, Olowogbowo Methodist School as well as Kings College Lagos, after which he earned a BA at the University College Ibadan.

 Oluwole Joined the Nigerian Army in 1960 and served as part of the United Nations Peacekeeping Force in the Democratic Republic of the Congo.
 He rose to become the first African Deputy Quartermaster General and the third non-white Quartermaster General of the Nigerian Army in 1966.
 During the Nigerian Civil War Oluwole Rotimi provided logistics support for the Federal Government's war efforts.
 He became the commander of the Ibadan Garrison between 1969 and 1970.